JTJL/jet20/README.rst

 Jet20 is a GPU Powered LP & QP solver.
 It provides three main features:

-- A frontend for modeling Lp & QP problem easily
+- A frontend for modeling LP & QP problem easily
-- A backend written by pytorch
+- A backend based on pytorch
 - Modular design, easy to extend

 .. note::